 Benefits of using our services and products

-- Aircraft disinsection insecticides compliant with World Health Organization (WHO), AIRBUS, BOEING, Society of Automotive Engineers (AMS 1450A)
+- Aircraft disinsection insecticides compliant with World Health Organization (WHO) and Automotive Engineers (AMS 1450A)

 - Aircraft disinsection procedures compliant with Port Health Office of Department of Health, Government of Hong Kong Special Administrative Region (HKSAR), Department of Agriculture and Water Resources Australia and Ministry for Primary Industries New Zealand requirements